 Number 2 – The Burning (1981)

 Of all the films on this list, The Burning (1981) probably has the largest following and familiarity among horror audiences.
-Sadly, casual horror fans may be apt to skip this one over in favour of the usual suspects in the slasher film library.
+Sadly, casual horror fans may be apt to skip this one over.
 Like Just Before Dawn (1981), The Burning is one of a slew of “don’t go camping” slasher films that were rushed into production following the unexpected success of Friday the 13th.
 A prank at Camp Blackfoot leaves cruel caretaker Cropsy horribly burned and disfigured.
 Five years later, after several failed skin graft surgeries, Cropsy returns for revenge against the campers.
 Despite its utterly generic plot, The Burning has lot going for it and it definitely still manages to feel like a unique horror viewing experience.

 Film buffs will be shocked at the number of respected actors who got their start in this low-budget slasher film.
 Jason Alexander from Seinfeld, Fisher Stevens, and Oscar-winning Holly Hunter, all turn up in small supporting roles.
 The real star of The Burning is once again Tom Savini’s amazing gore effects in the death scenes.
 While some younger audiences may find the effects a little dated, Savini’s work in The Burning still helps set this slasher apart from the assembly-line of “also-ran’s”.
 The “Raft Scene”, which in part earned the film a spot on Britain’s infamous “video nasties list”, still remains one of the standout horror film death scenes of all time.